 - Any personal property you have will be taken away from you and stored until you get released.

 - You will get to make a telephone call in order to call a family member, friend, or bail bondsman.

-- If you think you will get released quickly, you might be able to keep wearing street clothes, but if you are not expected to make bail quickly you you will be given a jail uniform.
+- If you think you will get released quickly, you might be able to keep wearing street clothes, but if you are not expected to make bail quickly you will be given a jail uniform.

 Have you been arrested and gone through jail intake?
 If you have, please tell your story so other people can learn from your experience.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that might help other people that get arrested to get through jail processing?

 Post A Comment